 If you think about it, most people are serial monogamists (having multiple relationships one after another with one person), or eventually, open up to having multiple relationships throughout their lives.
 Whichever path is taken, neither is wrong, but divorce rates show that monogamy and staying with one person for 50 years isn’t for everyone.

-Only 17% of societies in the world are strictly monogamous; according to Bernard Chapais, in this study, he did back in 2013 with most societies embracing many relationships.
+Only 17% according to Bernard Chapais, in this study, he did back in 2013 with most societies embracing many relationships.
 This means that 83% of societies around the world allow poly relationships as an everyday occurrence.
-If you think about that number, that's truly something to be in awe of considering that monogamy is often seen, sadly, as the special relationship to have, even by some polygamous people.
+If you think about that number, that’s truly something to be in awe of considering that monogamy is often seen, sadly, as the special relationship to have, even by some polygamous people.

 Younger people, especially those under the age of 30, have reported that they feel less inclined to be in monogamous relationships due to time, work, and other factors that fill their lives.
 Their needs are not something they place aside, but something that they feel is often met with more than one partner and more open to the experiences.
 Almost 1/5th of the population in the United States has taken part in polyamory at one point in their lives, and this spans across all ages, not just younger millennials.